LongefayGuinand-Mael/LongefayGuinand-Mael/README.md

 Here, you could find some of my school projects and other personal projects.

 ### Current Projects :
-- **Android and iOS application** for school administration and student associations (code currently in Kotlin + Swift but in future in Flutter)
+- **Android, iOS and web application** for school administration and student associations (code currently in Kotlin + Swift but in future in Dart -> on Flutter)
 - Working on a small **connected greenhouse** (Embedded Systems with a microship PIC18F57Q43 - code in C) [*coming soon on my GitHub*]

 ### Past/Finished Projects :